Extracting perfect GHZ states from imperfect weighted graph states via entanglement concentration: Noise in the protocol

 To check whether a GHZ state can still be prepared from a 3-qubit WGS with coherent error, we numerically optimize the concurrence of the outer two qubits after the measurement of the middle qubit by adjusting the measurement basis ($\hat{M}_\phi$) of the latter.
 The concurrence of a given two-qubit mixed state $\rho$ is defined as~\cite{Horodecki2009}

 where $\lambda_1$, $\lambda_2$, $\lambda_3$ and $\lambda_4$ are the singular values of the matrix $\sqrt{\rho} \sqrt{\tilde{\rho}}$ with

 $\rho^*$ is the complex conjugate of the density matrix $\rho$ in the computational basis.
-We find that the concurrence is maximized when the measurement is $\hat{M}_{\phi'}$ with phase $\phi' = (\phi_{1,2} + \phi_{2,3})/2$ in Eq.~\eqref{eq:measure}.
+We find that the concurrence is maximized when the measurement is $\hat{M}_{\phi'}$ with phase $\phi' = (\phi_{1,2} + \phi_{2,3})/2$ in Eq.~\eqref{eq:measeq}.

-Note that when $\phi_{1,2} \neq \phi_{2,3}$ the state after the measurement is not a maximally entangled state.
+Note that when $\phi_{1,2} \neq \phi_{2,3}$, the state after the measurement is not a maximally entangled state.
 In Fig.~\ref{fig:coh_error}a, we plot the concurrence of the two-qubit state after our protocol.
 When $\phi_{1,2} = \phi_{2,3}$ or $\phi_{1,2} = -\phi_{2,3}$, the concurrence can reach $1$.
 The latter case is consistent with a previous finding regarding entanglement concentration on WGSs with opposite-phase CP gates~\cite{kok2008effects,heo2017analysis}.
 Our protocol targets the situation in which the CP gate is close to a CZ gate but has systematic phase shifts away from a perfect CZ.
 Therefore, in Fig.~\ref{fig:coh_error}b, we consider the success probability of our protocol when $\phi_{1,2}$ and $\phi_{2,3}$ are in the range of $0$ to $\pi$.
 We can see that as the entangling power of the CP gate decreases, i.e., $\phi_{1,2}$ and $\phi_{2,3}$ decreases to $0$, the probability to get a highly entangled state decreases as well.

-In Fig.~\ref{fig:coh_error}c, we focus on a special case in which $\phi_{1,2} = 0.8 \pi$.
-We compare the concurrence of the state prepared by our protocol (blue line in Fig.~\ref {fig:coh_error}c) with a two-qubit WGS generated by a CP gate with phase angle $\phi_{\text{ref}}=\text{Max}(0.8\pi, \phi_{2,3})$ (orange line in Fig.~\ref{fig:coh_error}c).
-We notice that there is a region, especially when $\phi_{2,3} \sim 0.8 \pi$, where our protocol improves the resulting entanglement compared to directly applying a CP gate with $\phi_{\textnormal{ref}}$.
+In Fig.~\ref{fig:coh_error}c, we focus on the case in which the CP weights are centered at $\sim0.6\pi$ (corresponding to the approximate value of the photon-photon correlations in Ref.~\cite{jeannic2021dynamical}).
+We compare the concurrence of the state prepared by our protocol (blue line in Fig.~\ref {fig:coh_error}c) with a two-qubit WGS generated by a CP gate with phase $\phi_{\text{ref}}=\text{max}(0.6 \pi, \phi_{2,3})$ (orange line in Fig.~\ref{fig:coh_error}c).
+We notice that there is a region, especially when $\phi_{2,3} \sim 0.55 \pi$, where our protocol improves the resulting entanglement compared to directly applying a CP gate with $\phi_{\textnormal{ref}}$.
+Note that even if the concurrence of the resulting state is not sufficiently high for a given application, our protocol could be combined with standard purification techniques to achieve a target value.
+Using our protocol to produce the initial imperfect Bell pairs could significantly reduce the number of copies and iterations needed for the purification process.